Animal Control & Service Areas

 What exactly is animal control?

-ARL’s comprehensive version of animal control includes 24-7/365-days-a-year coverage* to residents and animals in contracted municipalities.
-It includes animal holding services (and sometimes transport) for all stray domestic cats and dogs regardless of their behavior or medical condition.
-Our humane officers enforce dog law, including dog bites, licenses and vaccinations.
+ARL’s comprehensive version of animal control includes coverage to residents and animals in contracted municipalities.
+It includes animal holding services (and sometimes transport) for all stray domestic cats and dogs, regardless of their behavior or medical condition.
+Our humane officers enforce dog law, including dog bites, licenses, and vaccinations.
 We support the state and county health department with investigation and confirmation of dog or cat bites or scratches and implement home or shelter quarantines if needed.
-We handle hoarding cases (which are almost always a biohazard site requiring specialized PPE and equipment) and work to humanely trap, remove, assess, treat, shelter and adopt animals from these homes.
-We pick up rabid, seriously injured, diseased or dangerous animals.
-We offer free TNR (trap-neuter-return) services to help people natural reduce the amount of free-roaming cats on their property.
-We also offer a discount to all residents seeking spay/neuter or microchipping services through our medical services.
+We handle hoarding cases (which are almost always a biohazard site requiring specialized PPE and equipment) and work to humanely trap, remove, assess, treat, shelter, and adopt animals from these homes.
+We pick up rabid, seriously injured, or dangerous animals.
 And, most importantly, we handle all strays in the municipality, allowing residents to drop them off at no charge, where we’ll treat and care for them as we look for their owner or look to find them a new home.

 But don′t my tax dollars support your organization?